 - Swimming Freestyle 400m

-Deirdre Faul is a liver transplant recipient & long-time member of Transplant Team Ireland.
-Deirdre is an all-round athlete who has competed as part of Transplant Team Ireland since 2006 in a huge number and variety of different sports.
-This year she will once again be taking to the pool competing in the following events: 400, 100 & 50m Freestyle and 100 & 50 m Breaststroke.
+Deirdre is a liver transplant recipient & long-time member of Transplant Team Ireland.
+She is an all-round athlete who has competed as part of Transplant Team Ireland since 2006 in a huge number and variety of different sports.
+The last few years she has been focused on swimming and squash.

 Deirdre has competed in the following previous games:

-Deirdre’s recovery after her transplant was not easy or straighforward.
-Every day she is conscious of her health and tries to lead a healthy lifestyle through a good diet & exercise regime.
+Deirdre’s recovery after her transplant was not easy or straightforward.
+Every day she is conscious of her health and believes the key to staying healthy is through family support, a healthy lifestyle, good food & exercise regime.

-She cherishes the times she has spent as a member of the team-“being a member of Transplant Team Ireland & participating at the games has been my salvation.”Deirdre believes the games have enabled her to get back to a full and healthy lifestyle, they have also provided her with a positive way to promote organ donation while doing something she loves.
+She cherishes the time spent as a member of Transplant Team Ireland – “being a member of Transplant Team Ireland & participating at the games means the world to me, I believe through participation I have been enabled to get back to a full and healthy lifestyle, they have also provided me with a positive way to promote organ donation while doing something I love.’